blinry/blinry.org/content/backups/index.md

 ### Restore

 To access the passwords, you need physical access to your notebook and the passphrase for your GPG key.
 If you don't have access to your notebook, you'll need the password for the user account on your server, the keyfile (see below) and the passphrase for the backup of your notebook, *and* the passphrase for your GPG key.

+So I put some more thought into it.
+My backup strategy revolves around two devices: my notebook "thinkerbell" and my server "morr.cc".
+At this point, Internet connections are fast, and online storage is cheap, so I just store a backup of my server on the notebook, and a backup of my notebook on the server, using a combination of `rsync`, `borgmatic`, and `gopass`.
+The backups are fully automated and run once per day.

+The motivation for this post is threefold: first and foremost, I wanted to write documentation for myself on how I do backups, and how to restore them.
+Second, I want to give you all the resources you need to set up a similar system for yourself.
+And third, this might be useful information in an emergency – some people I trust have access to my secrets [listed below](#secrets).

 ## Server